Reya-Labs/v1-sbf/README.md

 # Voltz Strategy Backtesting Framework (SBF)

+IMPORTANT: this is an alpha version of the SBF.
+New trading strategies are under active development and will be added by Voltz Labs in due course.

 ## Overview

 The Voltz SBF is an event-driven backtesting system, designed to work with generic trading strategies and evaluate